MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder/P1-Clone-FlappyBird/content.md

 # The final steps: setting up collisons

 First of all: Congratulations for following along this far.
-Now we are going to set up collision handling so that we can add a portion of frustration to _Flappy Fly_.
+Now we are going to set up collision handling so that we can add a portion of frustration to *Flappy Fly*.

-First open _Obstacle.m. _and set the collision type:
+First open *Obstacle.m.* and set the collision type:

     - (void)didLoadFromCCB {
         _topPipe.physicsBody.collisionType = @"level";
         _topPipe.physicsBody.sensor = TRUE;
         _bottomPipe.physicsBody.collisionType = @"level";
         _bottomPipe.physicsBody.sensor = TRUE;
     }

 We set the collisionType to "level", we will use this collision type for all deadly objects (ground and obstacles).
-Setting the _sensor_ value to _TRUE_ tells Chipmunk that the collision handler shall be called upon a collision with this type of object - but that no actual collision shall be performed.
+Setting the *sensor* value to *TRUE* tells Chipmunk that the collision handler shall be called upon a collision with this type of object - but that no actual collision shall be performed.
 This implementation is the same as in Flappy Bird where the bird never actually collides with a pipe but instead drops dead immediately.

-In _MainScene.h _define that we are implementing _CCPhysicsCollisionDelegate_:
+In *MainScene.h* define that we are implementing *CCPhysicsCollisionDelegate*:

     #import "CCNode.h"
-		@interface MainScene : CCNode &lt;CCPhysicsCollisionDelegate&gt;
+    @interface MainScene : CCNode <CCPhysicsCollisionDelegate>
     @end

 This delegate will be called whenever two objects collide.

-In _MainScene.m _we need to set the collision type for the hero and the grounds.
-Change the _didLoadFromCCB_ to look as following:
+In *MainScene.m* we need to set the collision type for the hero and the grounds.
+Change the *didLoadFromCCB* to look as following:

     - (void)didLoadFromCCB {
         self.userInteractionEnabled = TRUE;
         _grounds = @[_ground1, _ground2];
         for (CCNode *ground in _grounds) {
             // set collision txpe
             ground.physicsBody.collisionType = @"level";
             ground.zOrder = DrawingOrderGround;
         }
         // set this class as delegate
         _physicsNode.collisionDelegate = self;
         // set collision txpe
         _hero.physicsBody.collisionType = @"hero";
         _hero.zOrder = DrawingOrdeHero;
         _obstacles = [NSMutableArray array];
         [self spawnNewObstacle];
         [self spawnNewObstacle];
         [self spawnNewObstacle];
     }

 We have added a collision type for the hero and the ground and did set this object as collision delegate of the physics node.

-As a next step open SpriteBuilder again and_ enable physics _for both pipes, turning them into static physics bodies:
+As a next step open SpriteBuilder again and *enable physics* for both pipes, turning them into static physics bodies:

 ![](https://static.makegameswith.us/gamernews_images/tFM8ToShIh/Screen Shot 2014-02-10 at 22.29.55.png)

 Last, we need to implement a collision handler method.
 As parameter names we have to use the collision types that we defined earlier.
-Add this method to _MainScene.m_:
+Add this method to *MainScene.m*:

     -(BOOL)ccPhysicsCollisionBegin:(CCPhysicsCollisionPair *)pair hero:(CCNode *)hero level:(CCNode *)level {
         NSLog(@"Game Over");
         return TRUE;
     }

-The method above will be called whenever a object with type _hero_ collides with an object of type _level_.
+The method above will be called whenever a object with type *hero* collides with an object of type *level*.

 Publish &amp; Run in Xcode.
 Now any time you collide with the ground or a pipe "Game Over" will be printed to the console.